canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

 In this tutorial, we have successfully run a Multipass VM and used it to:

 - Check on the machine's security status with ``pro security-status``
-- Update the software with ``sudo apt update && sudo apt upgrade``
+- Update the software with ``sudo apt update && sudo apt upgrade -y``
-- Access ESM-Apps, ESM-Infra, and Livepatch using ``sudo pro attach``
+- Attach our subscription so we can access ESM-Apps, ESM-Infra, and Livepatch using ``sudo pro attach``
-- Applied security updates by running ``sudo apt update && sudo apt upgrade`` with ESM-Apps and ESM-Infra enabled
+- Apply security updates by running ``sudo apt update && sudo apt upgrade -y`` again (after attaching to our subscription)
-- Checked the status of the Pro services on the machine with ``pro status``
+- Check the status of the Pro services on the machine with ``pro status``
+- Check the fixes applied by Livepatch using ``canonical-livepatch status --format yaml``
-- And we've used ``pro fix --dry-run`` to check the status of a CVE and used ``pro fix`` to resolve it.
+- Check the status of a CVE using ``pro fix --dry-run``
+- And we used ``pro fix`` to resolve it.

 Close down the VM
 -----------------